All Episodes

 Welcome to today's edition of the Rush 24-7 podcast.

-And greetings to you, music lovers, thrill seekers, and conversationalists on across.
+And greetings to you, music lovers, thrill seekers, and conversationalists on the cross and a fruited plan.

 Here we go.